TatuArvela/react-testbench/NOTES.md

 What is automated testing?
 In an automated test, we give some piece of software, such as a component or a function, a certain state or input, and we compare the output to an assertion of what it should be.
 For example, a sum function, given 2 and 2, should return 4.
-This example is a unit test, but there are also other levels and approaches of testing, but I won't cover them here.
+This example is a unit test.
+There are other levels and approaches of testing, but I won't cover everything here.

 ### Why test?